-The "Gold Rush" years saw the railway line hurtle south from Sydney to Goulburn, and for some years Campbelltown was a major railhead, with its station opening - with much fanfare - on May 4, 1858.
+The "Gold Rush" years saw the railway line hurtle south from Sydney to Goulburn, and for some years Campbelltown was a major railhead(312KB, PDF), with its station opening - with much fanfare - on May 4, 1858.

 But the land lying between the main street and the station was still farm paddocks and not yet part of the official town.
 Taking the bull by the horns, local businessman (and future MP), John Hurley, purchased the farm land in question and subdivided it, creating several new roads.

 The reason why Railway Street got its name is obvious, as it connected the station to the main street area.
 A narrow laneway, today called Short Street may have been given its name in reference to its stunted length.
 It was always a haphazard site and in the 1920s, Council described it as a "source of nuisance" due to its overgrown grass and weeds.

 Patrick Street's origins are more complex, because it is understood the thoroughfare was originally named "Hurley Street", in honour of the subdivider.
 But the nearby Kings Arms Hotel was owned by a Patrick Hurley.
 Probably due to confusion, or maybe even small town politics, the lane was soon being called "Patrick Hurley Street".
 By the 1900s it was simply "Patrick Street".